Spacesity/Avatar-of-Light/README.md

 Go to the Avatar of Light page https://github.com/Spacesity/Avatar-of-Light, and click on the green "Code" button, then click "Download ZIP".
 This will download all the game files needed (Do not change the name of any file!).

-To install pygame, copy and paste this into Command Prompt:
+To install pygame, copy and paste this into Command Prompt (Type CMD in Windows Start):

 ```
 pip install pygame
 ```
-Then proceed to upgrade pygame by pasting this:
+Then proceed to upgrade pygame by pasting this in Command Prompt:

 ```
 py -m pip install --upgrade pip